Alex-Stranger-Dev/Calculator/README.md

 # Calculator
-Calculator by TkInter
+Calculator by TkInter.
-Then the file is compiled to .exe using pyinstaller
+Then the file is compiled to .exe using pyinstaller.